iwalz/zendserverapi/README.md

 zendserverapi
 =============

-A PHP wrapper against the REST Zend Server API
+A PHP wrapper against the REST Zend Server API.